 Do Fibroids Cause Irregular Periods?

-Though it is uncommon for a woman to experience symptoms if she has uterine fibroids, the symptoms that do occur are often difficult to deal with.
-Fibroids can cause heavy menstrual bleeding, with blood loss to the point that anemia might occur.
-Unpredictable bleeding between periods and painful cramping in the abdomen and lower back are also symptoms.
+Though not all women experience symptoms of uterine fibroids, those who do often report that they are difficult to deal with.
+Fibroids can cause irregular periods characterized by heavy menstrual bleeding with blood loss to the point it triggers anemia.
+Unpredictable bleeding between periods also occurs frequently.